shailendra/github-with-vscode/README.md

 ## Timeline / History
 In Timeline you can see commit history of specific file.
 Select file, then click Timeline Tab.
-You can see commit hostory against selected file.
+You can see commit history against selected file.
 Click on any commit to see difference<br>
 ![alt](images/timeline.jpg)